-(i) Recognition and measurement
+Recognition and measurement (i)

 Plant and equipment are measured at cost less accumulated depreciation and any accumulated impairment losses.
 Land and buildings are measured at fair value less accumulated depreciation on buildings and any impairment loss recognised after the date of revaluation.